Delusional Psychosis And Delusional Disorder

 Getty/PeopleImages

-There's a common misconception that those who experience altered perceptions of reality are unaware of their condition.
-While anosognosia (unawareness of one's condition) may be the case for some people, this symptom does not apply to many with psychosis.
+There's a common misconception that those who experience altered perceptions of reality are unaware of their condition, a phenomenon called anosognosia.
+While some people diagnosed with delusional disorder may experience anosognosia, anosognosia is not as common in people who experience symptoms of psychosis.
 For example, estimates indicate that less than half of people with bipolar disorder lack awareness of their condition.

 It can be possible to foster more awareness of one's mental state and build resiliency and resources for managing psychotic episodes.
 This process may involve the support of mental health professionals and one’s personal support system, such as family members and partners.